Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Direct Pharmacy Medical Input: Most direct pharmacies provide minimal physician involvement, often limited to prescription approval through third-party services.
 The reviewing physicians may have limited information about the patient's medical history, current medications, or specific health conditions.
 Ongoing medical oversight is typically nonexistent, placing the responsibility for monitoring and adjustments entirely on the patient.

-Telehealth Clinic Supervision: Physician-supervised clinics assign dedicated medical providers who conduct comprehensive evaluations, monitor patient progress, and make treatment adjustments based on response and side effects.
+Telehealth Clinic Supervision: Physician-supervised clinics assign dedicated medical providers who conduct thorough evaluations, monitor patient progress, and make treatment adjustments based on response and side effects.
 These physicians maintain ongoing relationships with patients, providing continuity of care and professional medical judgment throughout the treatment process.

 Safety Monitoring: Telehealth clinics implement systematic safety protocols, including regular check-ins, side effect assessments, and coordination with existing healthcare providers.
 This oversight helps identify potential complications early and ensures appropriate medical intervention when needed.